codenameRy/Pokemon-React-App/README.md

 ##Pokemon App

-Built with React, GraphQL, and Pokemon API
+Built with React, GraphQL, Apollo Server, and Pokemon API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).